Moto 360: Hardware and design

-The Moto 360's form factor is based on the circular design of traditional watches, supporting a 40mm (1.5 in) viewing diameter and circular capacitive touch display.
+The Moto 360's form factor is based on the circular design of traditional watches (also similar to the Huawei Watch and LG Watch Urbane), supporting a 40mm (1.5 in) viewing diameter and circular capacitive touch display.
 The case is stainless steel and available in different finishes.
-Removable wrist bands are available in metal and natural leather.
+Removable wrist bands are available in metal and natural leather - these were more readily removable in the second generation Moto 360 as opposed to the first.
 The watch is water resistant and has only a single physical button.